-4.23.
-All published information should be made available on the organization's websiteweb site immediately.

-4.24.-The emergency web site should be activated in case of an emergency whose magnitude is likely to create high public and media interest.
+- 4.23.
+All published information should be made available on the organization's web site immediately. - 4.24.
+The emergency web site should be activated in case of an emergency whose magnitude is likely to create high public and media interest.
 It can also be activated in case of events that cause high media attention but are based on misinformation or rumours.
-In this case the emergency webpage will be primarily used for rumour control.

-4.25.4.24.
-The emergency web site should be monitored permanently by technical staff to be able to take action in case increased server traffic might jeopardize the websiteweb site's availability.
+The emergency web site should be monitored permanently by technical staff to be able to take action in case increased server traffic might jeopardize the web site's availability.